LuizGuerra/Public-Forum/README.md

-Research Manifesto – Paragraph Comments
+# Public Forum / Tech Debt Manifesto

 Simple static site that presents a Research Manifesto and adds a per‑paragraph discussion powered by Utterances (GitHub Issues).
 Each paragraph has its own "Discuss" button that mounts an Utterances widget tied to a unique issue term.